 [Section 74 inserted by No. 25 of 1985 s.
 18; amended by No. 31 of 1997 s.
 137(6).]

-75. Partial interests in land
+75. Partial interests in land, acquisition of

 (1) Where, whether by way of agreement or by way of a compulsory taking under Part 9 of the Land Administration Act 1997, the Minister or the Corporation seeks the acquisition of an estate or interest in or relating to any land that is less than is held by the person from whom the acquisition is sought, the lesser estate or interest may, subject to section 81(11), be acquired instead of acquiring the whole of the estate or interest held by that person.